Faustian Bargains

 "My dear brothers, never forget, when you hear the progress of enlightenment vaunted, that the devil's best trick is to persuade you that he doesn't exist!" - Charles Baudelaire - The Generous Gambler

-This poem was the inspiration for the Rolling Stones song “Sympathy for the Devil” which first appeared in 1968 as a reminder.
-In that sense Baudelaire's 1869 poem rings eerily familiar with the current investment situation given that investors have been giving our "Generous Gambler" the benefit of the doubt and shown their sympathy and their blind beliefs in "implicit" guarantees such as the much vaunted European funding program touted as a “Hamiltonian” moment buy some pundits, rather than paying more attention as we pointed out in our recent musing in "explicit" guarantees (such as the German Constitution as we argued in various conversations).
+This poem was the inspiration for the Rolling Stones song "Sympathy for the Devil" which first appeared in 1968 as a reminder.
+In that sense, Baudelaire's 1869 poem rings eerily familiar with the current investment situation, given that investors have been giving our "Generous Gambler" the benefit of the doubt and shown their sympathy and their blind beliefs in "implicit" guarantees such as the much vaunted European funding program touted as a "Hamiltonian" moment buy some pundits, rather than paying more attention as we pointed out in our recent musing in "explicit" guarantees (such as the German Constitution as we argued in various conversations).
 As per our chosen title, there goes the Encyclopedia Britannica definition:

 "Faustian bargain, a pact whereby a person trades something of supreme moral or spiritual importance, such as personal values or the soul, for some worldly or material benefit, such as knowledge, power, or riches.
 The term refers to the legend of Faust (or Faustus, or Doctor Faustus), a character in German folklore and literature, who agrees to surrender his soul to an evil spirit (in some treatments, Mephistopheles, or Mephisto, a representative of Satan) after a certain period of time in exchange for otherwise unattainable knowledge and magical powers that give him access to all the world's pleasures.
 A Faustian bargain is made with a power that the bargainer recognizes as evil or amoral.
 Faustian bargains are by their nature tragic or self-defeating for the person who makes them, because what is surrendered is ultimately far more valuable than what is obtained, whether or not the bargainer appreciates that fact." - source Encyclopedia Britannica

-All in all there is much to learn from the “Myth of Faust” as pointed out by this 2017 BBC article entitled “What the myth of Faust can teach us”:
+All in all, there is much to learn from the "Myth of Faust" as pointed out by this 2017 BBC article entitled "What the myth of Faust can teach us":

 "The Faust legend has thrived in a culture of instant gratification